 Their websites contain research publications, good practice banks and forums for people working with volunteers.

 Increasingly, higher education institutions are offering undergraduate and postgraduate qualifications focusing on the voluntary sector and volunteer management.
+For more information, see postgraduate courses in the charitable sector.

 In recent years, volunteer coordination has gained increased recognition as a profession within its own right.
 As more organisations and companies are placing an emphasis on giving something back to the local community, often in the form of employee volunteering, more opportunities are becoming available across sectors for volunteer coordinators.